 A vaginal pH test measures how acidic or alkaline your vagina.
 Your vaginal pH is a key indicator of overall vaginal health and can tell you if you’re in dysbiosis (the medical term for an imbalanced microbiome).
-Keep scrolling to learn more about vaginal pH tests, how they work, how they differ from a vaginal microbiome test, and — more importantly — whether you should bother taking one.
+Keep scrolling to learn how to check vaginal pH at home, how vaginal pH tests differ from a vaginal microbiome test, and — more importantly — whether you should bother taking one.

 The pH scale measures the acidity or alkalinity of a water-based solution, including within the human body.
 It ranges from zero to 14, with seven being neutral.
 Anything below seven is acidic (like vinegar or lemon juice), while anything above seven is alkaline or basic (for example, bleach or ammonia).

-- Your period: Menstrual blood is slightly alkaline, which can temporarily elevate your pH and put you at a higher risk of developing a vaginal yeast infection or bacterial vaginosis.
+- Your period: Menstrual blood is slightly alkaline, which can temporarily elevate your pH and put you at a higher risk of developing a vaginal yeast infection or bacterial vaginosis (BV).

 - Unprotected sex: Semen has a high pH, which can raise the risk of infection.
 Sex can also introduce bad bacteria or other pathogens that mess with your natural balance.